lithops-cloud/lithops/README.md

 ```
 Installation supports PyWren version as an input parameter, for example:

-	!{sys.executable} -m pip install -U pywren-ibm-cloud==1.0.7
+	!{sys.executable} -m pip install -U pywren-ibm-cloud==1.0.15

 ### Usage in notebooks
-Once installed, you can use IBM-PyWren as usual inside a notebook:
+Once installed, you can use IBM-PyWren as usual inside a notebook.
+Don't forget of the [configuration](#configuration):

 ```python
 import pywren_ibm_cloud as pywren